YouTube: Founding and initial growth (2005–2006)

-Broadcast Yourself era (2006–2013)
+"Broadcast Yourself" era (2006–2013)

-On October 9, 2006, Google announced that it had acquired YouTube for $1.65 billion in Google stock.
+On October 9, 2006, Google announced that they had acquired YouTube for $1.65 billion in Google stock.
 The deal was finalized on November 13, 2006.
-Google's acquisition launched new newfound interest in video-sharing sites; IAC, which now owned Vimeo, focused on supporting the content creators to distinguish itself from YouTube.
-It is at this time YouTube issued the slogan "Broadcast Yourself".
+Google's acquisition launched newfound interest in video-sharing sites; IAC, which now owned Vimeo, focused on supporting the content creators to distinguish itself from YouTube.
+It was at this time that YouTube adopted the slogan "Broadcast Yourself".

 The company experienced rapid growth.
 The Daily Telegraph wrote that in 2007, YouTube consumed as much bandwidth as the entire Internet in 2000.
 By 2010, the company had reached a market share of around 43% and more than 14 billion views of videos, according to comScore.
 That year, the company simplified its interface to increase the time users would spend on the site.

 In 2011, more than three billion videos were being watched each day with 48 hours of new videos uploaded every minute.
-However, most of these views came from a relatively small number of videos; according to a software engineer at that time, 30% of videos accounted for 99% of views on the site.
+Most of these views came from a relatively small number of videos; according to a software engineer at that time, 30% of videos accounted for 99% of views on the site.
 That year, the company again changed its interface and at the same time, introduced a new logo with a darker shade of red.
 A subsequent interface change, designed to unify the experience across desktop, TV, and mobile, was rolled out in 2013.
 By that point, more than 100 hours were being uploaded every minute, increasing to 300 hours by November 2014.